ME495-EmbeddedSystems/hw3group-HockeyBot/README.md

 9. Source the environment
 `source /opt/ros/humble/setup.bash`

 10. Git clone `git@github.com:ME495-EmbeddedSystems/hw3group-HockeyBot.git` into the /src directory of the customer workspace.
 This file will install the ros dependencies required to run this project.

 11. Additionally, users will need to install [Ubuntu install](https://docs.opencv.org/4.5.4/d2/de6/tutorial_py_setup_in_ubuntu.html) by using `sudo apt-get install python3-opencv`
-All code for this package was developed and test in Python 3
+All code for this package was developed and tested in Python 3.

 ## **Hardware Requirements**